singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Because interviewers are trying to test your capabilities and not your knowledge, design patterns are mostly beyond the scope of an interview.
 However, the Singleton and Factory Method design patterns are widely used in interviews, so we will cover them here.

 There are far more design patterns than this book could possibly discuss.
-A great way to improve your soft­ ware engineering skills is to pick up a book that focuses on this area specifically.
+A great way to improve your software engineering skills is to pick up a book that focuses on this area specifically.

 Be careful  you don't fall into a trap of constantly trying to find the "right" design pattern for a particular problem.
 You should create the design that works for that problem.
-In some cases it might be an estab­ lished pattern, but in many other cases it is not.
+In some cases it might be an established pattern, but in many other cases it is not.

  **Singleton Class**